 If a long and strenuous hike to Mount LeConte isn’t for you, I’d recommend spending this day hiking or driving along Cades Cove instead.
 You’re likely to spot wildlife along the whole area.

-Note: Cades Cove is closed off to vehicles every Wednesday and Saturday until 10 am throughout the summer.
-This makes it perfect for getting a head start if you plan to hike it!
+Note: Cades Cove is closed off to vehicles every Wednesday throughout the summer.
+This is perfect for hiking and biking this area.

 Where to Stay During Your Great Smoky Mountains Road Trip Itinerary